 Despite the promising return, many are still cautious about the road ahead.
 With consumers having gotten used to online shopping over the past few months, was this increase in mall footfall merely an anomaly and have consumers changed their consumption habits?

 Long run: Web-influenced offline sales

 Though Singaporeans may be warming up to the idea of shopping online, the concern that online will completely eat up offline sales is likely to be over exaggerated, especially in a densely populated country like Singapore.
-Shopping malls and food outlets are located strategically in neighborhoods, making it extremely convenient for individuals to head to a store.
+Shopping malls and food outlets are located strategically in neighbourhoods, making it extremely convenient for individuals to head to a store.
 Recently, online sales figures in April 2020 for both retail and F&B have shown that online sales still make up less than half of total market sales in Singapore.

 AImazing understands both sides of the coin.
 For retailers and F&B owners, both online and offline strategies hold equal importance and it is important to capture customer’s attention and retain them in the long run.
 On the other hand, Singaporean consumers are generally very price and promotion-driven.
 We have thus come up with our Online-to-Offline Marketing Tool, which offers retail and F&B owners to take advantage of both channels to bring in new customers.
 You can read more about it here.

-Ultimately, the future of retail and F&B lies in a hybrid model - we have even seen large ecommerce players like Taobao set up a physical store here in Funan, which goes to show that the line between offline and online is slowly blurring.
+Ultimately, the future of retail and F&B lies in a hybrid model - we have even seen large e-commerce players like Taobao set up a physical store here in Funan, which goes to show that the line between offline and online is slowly blurring.